State of Artificial Intelligence (AI) in Human Resource Management: A 2023 Report

 Nowadays, employees expect respect from their employers more than ever.
 In an organization, employees do not want to feel undervalued or insignificant, which may result from a lack of respect.

 There are many ways to foster a culture of respect.
-Among them are: taking feedback with an aim to improve their productivity; recognizing their contributions; sharing ideas and encouraging collaboration.
+Among them are: taking feedback intending to improve their productivity; recognizing their contributions; sharing ideas and encouraging collaboration.

 It is considered that good leaders can turn out to be great mentors as well.
 Employees look up to their managers as a source of guidance, coaching, and counseling.
 Mentorship should therefore be made a priority by all managers to help their employees achieve career and knowledge growth.